raphaelchaula/joinshiftchallenge/README.md

 ```bash
 sudo docker-compose up
 ```
-After it finishes creating the image and the container is running \n Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After it finishes creating the image and the container is running <br/>
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.